Chapter 1 Introduction to R

 .
 Note:pct_hydric

-is a percentage, not a proportion.Aggregate the total acreage of hydric soils each soil survey area using dplyr functions
+is a percentage, not a proportion.Sum the acres of hydric soils within each soil survey area using dplyr functions

 group_by()